Vali-98/ChatterUI/README.md

 After that, you can load the model and begin chatting!

-_Note: For devices with Snapdragon 8 Gen 1 and above or Exynos 2200+, it is recommended to use the Q4_0_4_8 quantization for enhanced prompt processing._
+_Note: For devices with Snapdragon 8 Gen 1 and above or Exynos 2200+, it is recommended to use the Q4_0 quantization for optimized performance._

 ## Remote Mode